sucv/ABAW2/ReadMe.md

 ## Step Three: Configure <a name="TC"></a>
 [Return to Table of Content](#Table_of_Content)

-Special each argument in the `main.py`.
+Specify each argument in the `main.py`.
 Please see the comment for more details.

 ## Step Four: Execute `main.py` <a name="TEM"></a>
 [Return to Table of Content](#Table_of_Content)